Lately my clients have been asking me how long their answers to interview questions should be.

 Yes, these are both the perfect length.
 If spoken in a conversation tone with plenty of pauses and the correct intonation they will take about one minute to say.

-If you're wondering how to structure your answers, read this post.
+Read this post if you're wondering how to structure your answers.
 If you follow the correct structure, you'll create an answer that's the right length too.

 Examples of the right length for "Why do you want this job?"